diegopereiraeng/kubernetes-snapshot-extension/README.md

     <execution-frequency-in-seconds>200</execution-frequency-in-seconds>
 ```

-4. Restart the Machine Agent.
+4. (#restart-the-machine-agent) Restart the Machine Agent.

-(#sample-startup-script)
 A sample startup script for the machine agent with an elevated metrics threshold:

 ```